carpentries-incubator/genome-mining/_episodes/05-bigscape.md

 compare all the BGCs detected by antiSMASH to find their relatedness.
 BiG-SCAPE will search for Pfam domains (Mistry et al., 2021) in the protein sequences of each BGC.
-Then, the Pfam domains will be linearized compared, creating different similarity networks and scoring the similarity of each pair of clusters.
-Based on this, the diverse BGCs will be classified on Gene Cluster Families (GCFs) to facilitate their study.
+Then, the Pfam domains will be linearized and compared, creating different similarity networks and scoring the similarity of each pair of clusters.
+Based on a cutoff value for this score, the diverse BGCs will be classified on Gene Cluster Families (GCFs) to facilitate their study.
 A single GCF is supposed to encompass BGCs that produce chemically related metabolites (molecular families).
+Lower cutoffs would create families of BGCs that produce identical compunds, while higher cutoffs would create families of more loosely related compunds.

 Let's see how this analysis can be done: